 What if a woman chooses to be a prostitute/ porn actress?

-In short, how do we treat these equals before God, when they make choices that does not display their equal status? (more…)
+In short, how do we treat these equals before God, when they make choices that do not display their equal status? (more…)

 Focus on the Family recently suggested something that seems, at first glance, to flatter women.
 I did not feel flattered at all.
 They suggested women are the number one way to change men for the better: